 - Start by making the shishito pepper dipping sauce.
 In a small bowl, combine tahini, lemon juice, a little bit of water, salt and pepper.
 Wisk to combine.
 Tahini has a tendency to thicken up, simply add more water to loosen to your desired thickness.
 Set aside for now.

 - Allow the peppers to char by not moving them around too much at first.
-After 2-3 minutes, shake the pan or flip the peppers using tongs.
-Overall, this process should take no longer than 5 minutes.
+After 1-2 minutes, shake the pan or flip the peppers using tongs.
+Overall, this process should take no longer than 3-5 minutes.
 If the oil begins to smoke, reduce the heat.

 Blistered shishito peppers should be enjoyed right away, while they are still warm.
 There is no reason to prepare these fried peppers in advance.
+If you make them too far in advance they may turn mushy.

 Expert Tips

-Serve these blistered shishitos as a snack, as an appetizer or even as a side.
+- Serve these blistered shishitos as a snack, as an appetizer or even as a side.
 I love to prepare them whenever I make Spanish Paella or when I want a snack to accompany my tinto de verano.
-They also go perfectly on a meze spread with hummus, roasted eggplant dip and pickles.
+They also go perfectly on a meze spread with hummus, roasted eggplant dip and easy quick pickles.

 If you make this Blistered Shishito Pepper & Dipping Sauce recipe or any other appetizers and salads on Urban Farm and Kitchen, please take a moment to rate the recipe and leave a comment below.
 It’s such a help to others who want to try the recipe.
-For more Urban Farm and Kitchen, follow along on Instagram, Facebook, and Pinterest, visit the Urban Farm Shop, or subscribe for new posts via email.

 Blistered Shishito Peppers with Tahini Dipping Sauce